PLAN A PERFECT NORTHERN ITALY ITINERARY (7-14 DAYS)

 With many stunning destinations in the region alone, it is hard to create a perfect Northern Italy itinerary.
 However, here are my suggestions on spending a fun 7-14 days in Northern Italy.

 Italy is surely one of the prettiest countries in the world, and after spending about one month in that region (over several trips), I still want to explore more.

 However, most of us are not fortunate enough to spend months exploring each part of this beautiful place.
 Here is how to see the best of Northern Italy in quite a short amount of time.

 Okay, let´s start with some important tips before talking about the best places to visit in Northern Italy.

 I suggest visiting Northern Italy from September to October, or in the spring.
-Summer tends to be extremely hot and even more crowded (Italy is one of the most popular places to visit globally) than it is at other times.
+Summer tends to be extremely hot and even more crowded than it is at other times.
+As you know, Italy is one of the most popular places to visit globally.

 I figured out that the times I enjoyed Northern Italy the most were in September and June.
 It can be rainy, but overall, the weather is warm, and it is perfect for long strolls and beautiful hikes.

+- By Train: I would suggest taking the train for this 10-day trip.
+You don’t have that much flexibility, but neither do you have so much responsibility (because Italians drive a bit crazy).
 Train rides in Italy are actually pretty good and comparably affordable.
-Depending on the place you stay in the Dolomites, e.g., you also get a public transportation card and can use buses for free in a certain area.
+Depending on the place you stay in the Dolomites, you also get a public transportation card and can use buses for free in a certain area.
 However, buses don’t run that often – except for cities – but in general, it is still easy and manageable to get around by public transportation in Italy only.